Job queues

 Replace the following:

-: (Optional) Name for the job.COMPUTE_CONFIG:1
+: (Optional) Name for the job.<compute-config-name>:<version>

-See the full Anyscale Jobs API reference for complete JobQueueConfig
+See the API reference for JobQueueConfig

 and JobQueueSpec

-If you submit a job with the same job queue name
+The submission fails if you submit a job with the same job queue name

 but a different job_queue_spec